jakubjozka/Catheilm/docs/user.md

 > **Note:** Restoring the above packages will also automatically install any additional dependencies required by the project.

 ## Gameplay Guide
+The entire game can be played using only the mouse or a touchpad, as all interactions are handled through buttons and selection boxes.

 When the player launches the game, the startup screen appears with three options:
 - **Start New Game** – Opens the character creation screen.